 - Doodles & Pre-Writing for Littles (The Good and the Beautiful)

 - Farm Learning Toolbox (The Five Girl Schoolhouse)

-Coming Monday, I’ll be sharing our curriculum choices for 3rd and 1st grade!
+Check out our curriculum choices for 3rd and 1st grade HERE.

 (As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.
 I only link items I love or have used!
 Thank you for your support when you purchase through these links!)